blaizard/bzd/tools/bdl/docs/executors.md

 If the system contains multiple executor, however, it is necessary to define where workloads are running.

 This can be done in 2 different ways.
-By either specifying it at component instanciation, This is done with the `executor` contract.
+By either specifying it at component instantiation, This is done with the `executor` contract.

 ```bdl
 composition